 The inability for any one of us to feed ourselves and our families life-preserving food, enjoy meaningful work (or merely gainful employment), secure affordable housing, invest in an education, or save for a rainy day—this is genuine cause for alarm.

 Not surprisingly, as we awaken to this new, disturbing reality, many of us, particularly those of us who have benefited the most from the status quo, would prefer to go back to sleep, hit snooze, close our eyes, and roll over.
-Turning our backs to uncomfortable and inconvenient truth, we ignore certain aspects of our existence and experience that might disrupt our comfortable, convenient habits and habitats.
-We lull ourselves with platitudes, distractions, and coming attractions, choosing to sleepwalk through our lives in a half-awake, imaginary state of innocence-conferring, responsibility-deferring, far from blissful ignorance that preserves our current lifestyles.
+Turning our backs to uncomfortable and inconvenient truth, we ignore certain aspects of our existence and experience that might disrupt our comfortable habits and habitats.
+We lull ourselves with platitudes, distractions, and coming attractions, choosing to sleepwalk through our lives in a half-awake, imaginary state of innocence-conferring, responsibility-deferring, far-from-blissful ignorance that preserves our current lifestyles.